Kangaroo Hoppet

 How it was done

 Two Skidoos were used.
-Front skidoo towed a trailer with all course marking gear (mainly flags) plus drink station supplies including water.
+Front skidoo towed a trailer with all course marking gear (mainly flags), drink station supplies, and water.
 The second skidoo towed a track setter that put in the classical tracks (no skating in those days).
 Behind this second skidoo was towed a skier (Gerry in the photo above) for the purpose of smoothing out the set track.

 Edmondson’s Hut

-The 25 km course started on the north side of the Dam Wall, went out to Watched Creek then up the Nelse Track to Fitzgeralds Hut (drinks), back through The Park to Edmondson’s Hut (drinks) then back over Heathy Spur.
+The 25 km course started on the north side of the Dam Wall, went out to Watched Creek, then up the Nelse Track to Fitzgerald’s Hut (drinks), back through The Park to Edmondson’s Hut (drinks), and back over Heathy Spur.
 It finished in the Nordic Bowl.
-It was done in the classic style and all skiers had to carry a 5kg pack (symbolising the weight of the 18-month-old Prince Haakon of Norway) which was weighed when they finished.
+It was done in the classic style, and all skiers had to carry a 5kg pack (symbolising the weight of the 18-month-old Prince Haakon of Norway), which was weighed when they finished.

 The First Australian Birkebeiner (6th September 1979)

-Norway’s gruelling 56km Birkebeiner tour race is the ultimate race of Nordic skiing but most Australians know little about it until March 1979, when Colleen Bolton scored second place in the women’s class.
-Then on September 16, at Falls Creek, the first Australian Birkebeiner was staged by the Birkebeiner Nordic Ski Club.
-The Australian course was only 25km long, but like their overseas counterparts, the local contenders all carried the traditional 5kg pack.
+Norway’s gruelling 56km Birkebeiner tour race is the ultimate Nordic skiing race, but most Australians knew little about it until March 1979, when Colleen Bolton scored second place in the women’s class.
+Then, on September 16, at Falls Creek, the first Australian Birkebeiner was staged by the Birkebeiner Nordic Ski Club.
+The Australian course was only 25km long, but the local contenders carried the traditional 5kg pack like their overseas counterparts.

 The name “Birkebeiner” originated during the 13th century when Norway was torn by a civil war between two factions, each with a pretender to the crown.
 The smaller faction, consisting mainly of poor people, was often on the run, its members forced to live out in the open.
-These people were in such dire need that they wrapped their feet in bark torn off birch trees.
+These people were in dire need, so they wrapped their feet in bark torn off birch trees.
 Thus they were nicknamed the “Birch-legs”.

-When their 18-month-old Prince Haakon was pursued by the enemy in January 1206, two of the best skiers among the “Birch-legs” brought the little child in safety over the Lillehammer Mountains.
-Later, Haakon became king, established peace in the country, and under him, Norway enjoyed its heyday.
+When the enemy pursued their 18-month-old Prince Haakon in January 1206, two of the best skiers among the “Birch-legs” brought the little child safely over the Lillehammer Mountains.
+Later, Haakon became king and established peace in the country, and Norway enjoyed its heyday under him.

 Now, every year, on the third Sunday in March, Norway commemorates this historical event with the “Birkebeinerrennet” (Birkebeiner race), the 5kg pack carried by contestants representing the weight of Prince Haakon.

-With this threat hanging over their heads, 90-odd participants made their way to the Rocky Valley Dam wall, anxious not only about the weather but also their ability to race 25km – a distance which to many usually means a full day’s tour.
+With this threat hanging over their heads, 90-odd participants made their way to the Rocky Valley Dam wall, anxious not only about the weather but also about their ability to race 25km—a distance that, to many, usually means a full day’s tour.
 Adding to this doubt was a load of a 5kg pack to be carried by young and old.
 Scales were available before the race to check the weight, but the packs were officially checked at the finish.

-The start (on the east side of the Dam wall) was ideal, 150 metres wide, and slightly uphill, with about 250m before the tracks converged into a mere two grooves, which were then followed for most of the course.
+The start (on the east side of the Dam wall) was ideal.
+It was 150 metres wide and slightly uphill, and it took about 250m before the tracks converged into a mere two grooves, which were then followed for most of the course.
 From that point on, it was a typical tour race scenario.

 By the time the tracks converge, competitors are already strung out.
 But only the stronger skiers manage to hang on to this pace for long.
-The usual jostling upfront for a position, and “Snap!” in typical tour race fashion, a stock is broken.
+A stock is broken by the usual jostling upfront for a position and “Snap!” in typical tour race fashion.
 Undaunted, this poor unfortunate carries on, looking like the ugly duckling as the point of the broken stock digs into the softening snow and throws him off balance.
-But, thank heavens, a control point is on the ball when they hear a bellow, heard all over the High Plains, “STOCK!!!!”
+But, thank heavens, a control point is on the ball when they hear a bellow all over the High Plains, “STOCK!!!!”

-The race has settled down by now, the finishing order being more or less established for the first dozen or so.
+The race has settled by now, the finishing order being more or less established for the first dozen.

-With the leaders battling out the places, minor skirmishes are shaping up back in the field.
+Minor skirmishes are shaping up back in the field, with the leaders battling out the places.
 The men are trying to beat the women.
 The wax skis out-glide the non-wax but slip uphill.
 Packs make their presence felt, and straps break, testing ingenuity with the question of repair – in a hurry.
 Hasty repairs don’t last the distance, however, and some stop four times with “pack distress” – a new dimension in tour racing.
 For others, enjoyment is the object of the trip, and all is well at Edmondson’s Hut.
 But then, the climb up Heathy Spur begins.
-By this time, the weather is quite warm and the snow has that porridgy consistency.
+By this time, the weather is quite warm, and the snow has that porridgy consistency.

 At the top of the climb, it’s a straight run home, or it usually is.
-Alas, the track-setters, in order to give everyone their full quota of enjoyment, have snaked the course back to the Dam so that the usual three or four kilometres are lengthened to six or seven.
-But the weather has improved, making the views towards Feathertop, Fainter etc., superb.
+Alas, the track-setters, to give everyone their full quota of enjoyment, have snaked the course back to the Dam so that the usual three or four kilometres are lengthened to six or seven.
+But the weather has improved, making the views towards Feathertop, Fainter, etc., superb.
 The descent to the dam lacks the excitement of an icy day, and most get down without a slip.
-A cruel finale though is the climb out of the creek below the dam wall up to the observation point – a steep herringbone followed by a steep uphill ski, or walk-in most cases.
+A cruel finale is a climb out of the creek below the dam wall up to the observation point – a steep herringbone followed by a steep uphill ski or walk-in in most cases.

-Victorious is Lauri Jortikka (Vic) who virtually led from the gun.
-17 places behind are Robyn Rodd (Vic), the first woman.
+Victorious is Lauri Jortikka (Vic), who virtually leads from the gun.
+17 places behind is Robyn Rodd (Vic), the first woman.
 A total of 83 skiers finish the course.

-The race was a huge success, but not without a considerable number of people unselfishly giving up their time at the various checkpoints and drink stations.
+The race was a huge success, but not without many unselfishly giving up their time at the various checkpoints and drink stations.
 They all skied out to their positions before the race, carrying much more than a 5kg pack in some cases, then skied the remainder of the course, checking to see that no skier came to grief.

 The thanks of all competitors go to these people.